ElrikGroupCo/docs-flightsayer/flight_status.md

     + Body

             {
               "status_code": 400
               "error": "Bad request: <reason>"
             }

 ## Get alternative flights for a specific flight [GET /flights/v1/alternates/{flight_id}]

-Retreives alternates flights for the specified flight, sorted by increasing departure time.
+Retrieves alternates flights for the specified flight, sorted by increasing departure time.
 When the delay index is under 5, no alternates are available.

   + Request